sajacl/Accedo/README.md

 7. iPad and iPhone is supported and you can dynamically change layouts.
 8. It has multiple separate flows.
 9. BEST UI DESIGN in the world \\:D/

+# Challenge desicions/information
+I've decided to not to add any prefetch logics, since the movie api was super simple, contained only primitive data (String, Bool, etc...)
+On the assignment was said to use lastest Swift version, but I've intertwined some parts with lower Swift version to flex >:D I've tried to create a scalable project, so in some parts I ignored the MVP purpose.

 ## TODO:
 1. Improve UI.